×

 We asked expats in Puerto Vallarta what banks they use and there advice about banking.
 They advised:

 "Expats should research healthcare options in Puerto Vallarta before retiring to ensure they will have access to the medical care they need.
 They should look into the cost of living, to get an accurate sense of the items and services they will need and be able to afford.
 It can also be beneficial to learn about the local culture so that one can have a better understanding of the area and more easily blend in.
 Additionally, it is a good idea to research local and national laws that may affect retirement, such as income or tax regulations.
-Lastly, expats should consider the options for communication when they are away from home, such as internet or phone services, so they can stay connected with their family and friends," explained one expat living in Puerto Vallarta, Mexico.
+Lastly, expats should consider the options for communication when they are away from home, such as internet or phone services, so they can stay connected with their family and friends," said one expat in Puerto Vallarta.

 Will I be able to find a job in Puerto Vallarta?